Batonicarla/milan-traffic-forecasting/README.md

 ## AI usage disclosure

-AI assistance (Claude) was used for code scaffolding, debugging environment and dependency issues, and structuring this repository.
-All modeling decisions, interpretation of results, and the written report reflect the author's own understanding and analysis.
+AI assistance supported the development process, primarily for troubleshooting, debugging environment and dependency issues, understanding technical concepts, and organizing the project structure.
+AI was not used to generate the code.
+All code implementation, modeling decisions, analysis, interpretation of results, and written content reflect my own work and understanding.

 ## Author
  (Carla Batoni)